vbienridy/TuneS-server/README.md

 1.user not in session- error
 2.user in session but not in database --error
 3. user in session and in database --OK

+find by string for onjectId is OK, object is will go to frontend string but set string as objectId in ref is not OK, need  ObjectId(string) to convert
 #
 saveUser in user.dao.js changed to transactional database access, han's previous change is not transactional, thus may lead to unexpected database change
  = (user, callback) => {